A Message from the Principal

 Dear Washington Families:

 Welcome to Washington's 2019-2020 school year!
 Our teachers and support staff are dedicated, caring professionals who take a personal interest in every child and strive to meet their academic and social/emotional needs.
-As you walk our halls and visit our classrooms, you will find an exceptional environment of culturally and linguistically diverse learners.
-With 30 languages are spoken at Washington, we truly celebrate that diversity!
+As you walk our halls and visit our classrooms, you'll find an exceptional environment of culturally and linguistically diverse learners.
+With 30 languages spoken here, we truly celebrate that diversity!

 Learning goes beyond academic boundaries at Washington.
 Our students are well-versed in the "Washington Ways" and assist one another in ensuring that everyone is respectful, responsible, peaceful, and safe.
 They also have opportunities to participate in the community - form our intergenerational partnership with Belmont Village Senior Living and work with Feed My Starving Children to fund raising for Autism Speaks.